ietf/tao/Tao.md

 3.12 Where Do I Fit In?

 The IETF is different things to different people.
 There are many people who have been very active in the IETF who have never attended an IETF meeting.
 You should not feel obligated to come to an IETF meeting just to get a feel for the IETF.
+If you however decide to come, RFC4144 provides some pointers on how to make your meeting a success [https://tools.ietf.org/html/rfc4144].
 The following guidelines (based on stereotypes of people in various industries) might help you decide whether you actually want to come and, if so, what might be the best use of your time at your first meeting.

 3.12.1 Information System Managers